Microsoft/azure-docs.cs-cz/articles/azure-monitor/platform/action-groups.md

 ---
-title: Vytváření a Správa skupin akcí v Azure Portal
+title: Create and manage action groups in the Azure portal
-description: Naučte se vytvářet a spravovat skupiny akcí v Azure Portal.
+description: Learn how to create and manage action groups in the Azure portal.
 author: dkamstra
 services: azure-monitor
 ms.service: azure-monitor